asterinas/asterinas/docs/src/README.md

 ## Opportunities

+> The crazy people who are crazy enough to think they can change the world,
+> are the ones who do. --Steve Jobs

 We believe now is the perfect time to start a new Rust OS project.
 We argue that if we are doing things right, the project can have a promising prospect to success and a real shot of challenging the dominance of Linux in the long run.